 Key Takeaway You Will Get From This Article

 Some resources to help your business navigate this crisis include, low-interest disaster loans, emergency loans for co-ops, tax deadline change and economic stimulus package, debt relief for small businesses, flexible unemployment benefits, and small business grants.

 As this virus spreads across the country, many small businesses are struggling to make ends meet.
 We love small business, and it hurts us to see you hurting.
 That’s why we wanted to share some small business resources we’ve found for Ohio and beyond.
 We hope these resources help you navigate this crisis and open your doors again when we make it to the other side.

 1. Low-Interest Disaster Loans

-The U.S. Small Business Administration is offering low-interest federal disaster loans to small businesses in response to the COVID-19 crisis.
+The U.S. Small Business Administration is offering low-interest fededral disaster loans to small businesses in response to the COVID-19 crisis.
 These Economic Injury Disaster loans can provide working capital to help small businesses stay afloat during these difficult times.
 According to the SBA website, the loans “offer up to $2 million in assistance and can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.”
 Loans may be used to pay fixed debts, payroll, accounts payable, and other bills that can’t be paid because of the disaster’s impact.
 The interest rate is 3.75% for small businesses and 2.75% for non-profits.
 Click here for the full details or to apply.

 2. Emergency Loans for Co-OpsShared Capital Cooperative is also offering emergency loans to co-op businesses.
 If COVID-19 has disrupted or even closed your cooperative business, click here to apply for an emergency loan.